Q – How do you photograph fire performers without killing yourself and everyone around you?

 How many problems are caused by photographers who do not gain consent?
 From paparazzi to sexual predators, photographers already have questionable reputations in some people’s perception.
 You can help change that perception with three simple words: always get consent.

 bUt AdRiAn WuT iF tHe VeNuE SeZ PeOpLe aRe Ok WiTh PiCtUrEs So I dOn’T HAVE tO AsK tHeRe pErMiSSiOn?

 From the venue, from the performers, from anyone you point your camera towards to photograph.
-There is really nothing more I need to write about on the topic.
+Always get consent.

-Coming up, I’ll start giving my favorite tips and techniques on how to take better photos of fire performers.
+Coming up, I’ll share one of my favorite photography techniques to help you take better photos of fire performers.
 Have you ever fired a rifle before?
 It helps.

 Want to see more of my photography?